alvarocallero/alvarocallero/README.md

   def name, do: "Alvaro Callero"

   def country, do: "Uruguay"

-  def current_position, do: "Looking for an Elixir Developer opportunity"

   def languages, do: ["English", "Spanish"]

   def education, do: ["Computer Engineer", "Scrum Master Professional Certificate", "Expert in learning by my own :)"]